ArghyaChatterjee/Blender-Tutorial/README.md

   - Remember to switch back to Object Mode (`Tab`) if you want to transform or edit the duplicated objects independently.

 By following these steps, you can easily duplicate any mesh or part of a mesh in Blender.

+#### 9. How to change the background of the 3D viewport in Blender ?
+Answer:
+Edit --> Preferences --> Themes --> 3D Viewport --> Theme Space --> Gradiant Colors --> Background Type --> Gradiant High (Make it White) --> Save preferences with 3 horizontal lines on the left bottom panel.

+#### 10. How to hide 3D cursor in Blender ?
+Answer:
+- Find the Overlays: At the top of the 3D viewport, look for the 'Overlays' dropdown menu.
+This is typically represented by two circles overlapping each other.
+It's located near the center of the viewport's header, next to the viewport shading options.
+- Access the Overlays Menu: Click on the 'Overlays' dropdown to open the overlay options.
+- Hide the 3D Cursor: Within the Overlays menu, find the option for the "3D Cursor" and uncheck it.
+This action will hide the 3D cursor from the viewport.

+#### 11. How to show bounding box, individual axis and wire frame mesh and other properties of objects visible in object mode ?
+Answer:
+On the right pane --> Object (object properties) --> turn on the options as necessary.